113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

 ## ibmcloud account org-users
 {: #ibmcloud_account_org_users}

-Display users in the specified organization by role.
+Display users in the specified organization by role:
 ```
 ibmcloud account org-users ORG_NAME [-r, --region REGION] [-a, --all]
 ```